HomeFeatures9 Shocking Cybersecurity Statistics

 6. Revenue from cybersecurity services will exceed $1trillion by the end of the year 2021 (Cybercrime Magazine

-Cybersecurity ventures predict that spending on cybersecurity products and services will exceed $1trillion by the end of 2021 from $120 billion in 2017.
+Cybersecurity ventures predict that spending on cybersecurity products and services will exceed $ 1 trillion by the end of 2021, up from $120 billion in 2017.

-7. Artificial intelligence plays a vital role in cyber defense and attacks (Forbes Magazine)
+7. Artificial intelligence plays a vital role in cyber defence and attacks (Forbes Magazine)

-While AI is useful for defense in cyberwars, it is also deployed by hackers and cybercriminals as a means of hacking and stealing information.
-According to Forbes Magazine, ‘the race is between hackers, crackers, phishers, data thieves, and cybersecurity experts.’
+While AI is useful for defence in cyberwars, it is also deployed by hackers and cybercriminals to hack and steal information.
+According to Forbes Magazine, ‘The race is between hackers, crackers, phishers, data thieves, and cybersecurity experts.’

 Organizations make use of cloud services to store data and sensitive information.
-Therefore, cloud services will be a significant focus for malicious attacks, data breach, DDoS attacks, and other cloud security threats.
+Therefore, cloud services will be a significant focus for malicious attacks, data breaches, DDoS attacks, and other cloud security threats.

 This has led to massive investment in cloud security by major cloud companies like Microsoft, Google, and Amazon.